Canary Islands: La Graciosa

 Graciosa Island or commonly La Graciosa is a volcanic island in the Canary Islands of Spain, located 2 km north of the island of Lanzarote across the Strait of El Río.
 It was formed by the Canary hotspot.
 The island is part of the Chinijo Archipelago and the Chinijo Archipelago Natural Park (Parque Natural del Archipiélago Chinijo).
 It is administered by the municipality of Teguise.
-In 2018, La Graciosa was declared as the eighth Canary Island by the Spanish Senate, though it is not recognized as such by the Canarian administration.
+In 2018, La Graciosa was declared as the eighth Canary Island by the Spanish Senate, though it is not recognised as such by the Canarian administration.
 It is administratively dependent on the island of Lanzarote.
 It is the smallest and least populated of the main islands, with about 700 people.

 La Palma

 La Palma, with 81,863 inhabitants covering an area of 708.32 km2, is in its entirety a biosphere reserve.
 For long it showed no signs of volcanic activity, even though the volcano Teneguía entered into eruption last in 1971.
 On 19 September 2021, the volcanic Cumbre Vieja on the island erupted.
 It is the second-highest island of the Canaries, with the Roque de los Muchachos at 2423 m as its highest point.
 Santa Cruz de La Palma, known to those on the island as simply "Santa Cruz", is its capital.

+Built by volcanic eruptions over roughly two million years, the volcanic structure continues several thousand metres below the ocean surface down to the ocean floor.